cloudflare/cloudflare-docs/content/r2/examples/terraform.md

 ---
 title: Configure R2 with Terraform
-summary: Example of how to configure R2 with Terraform
+summary: Example of how to configure R2 with Terraform.
 pcx-content-type: configuration
 weight: 1001
 layout: example